kencar17/SimpleBlog/README.md

 # Run Project
 python manage.py runserver
 ```

-In browser of your choice, naivgate to http://localhost:8000/
+In browser of your choice, navigate to http://localhost:8000/

 Note: Please ensure all environment variables are configured